 #7 – Identify how your prospects engage with sales content.

 Over 80% of the US has a smartphone.
 That means prospects are going to read sales collateral on their mobile devices.
 If your sales content management solution has a clunky mobile viewer, or worse, requires reps to send attachments, you’re adding friction to the buying process.
-While going through the trial process, make sure to test your content on multiple mobile devices to understand what the prospect content experience will be like on mobile.
+When demoing the product, test your content on multiple devices to understand viewing experience on mobile, desktop, and tablet.

 #8 – Make sure your goals align with the solution you’re selecting.

 Although you’re buying the tool for your team today, you could be using this solution for years to come.
 Always ask vendors about their plans for the future.
-Learn their product roadmap, know their vision, and ask what features they’re committed to building.
-If their product direction isn’t aligned with how you envision utilizing the solution, it may work for the next few months, but fall out of favor in the long term.
+Learn their product roadmap, know their vision, and ask what features they plan to build.

 #9 – Be certain your solution works where your sales reps do.